-24. If a company received Low concern in the quantitative pay-for-performance model, will ISS still evaluate the company's incentive programs?
+22. If the quantitative pay-for-performance screen indicates a Low concern level, will ISS still evaluate the company's pay programs?

 Yes, ISS reviews all companies' Compensation Discussion and Analysis and highlights noteworthy issues to investors regardless of the quantitative concern level.
 This qualitative evaluation, as well as any in-depth qualitative evaluation subsequent to the quantitative screens, is the most important part of the analysis.
-Multiyear guaranteed payments, discretionary pay components, inappropriate perquisites and tax gross-ups, predominance of incentives that lack performance criteria, and other problematic issues that are identified in the qualitative analysis may result in an adverse vote recommendation despite a Low quantitative concern level.
+For example, problematic contractual provisions, inappropriate perquisites and tax gross-ups, responsiveness concerns, issues regarding non-CEO executive pay, or other problematic issues that are identified in the qualitative analysis may result in an adverse vote recommendation despite a Low quantitative concern level.

-25. How does ISS use realizable pay in its analysis?
+23. How does ISS use realizable pay in its analysis?